-Theale, UK, May 31 2019 – Teneo, the specialist integrator of next-generation technology, will be showing how SD-WAN (software-defined wide area networks) technologies used in security strategies help global enterprises reduce threats and become more responsive to their customers, at Infosec 2019, at Olympia from June 4-6.
+Theale, UK, May 31 2019 – Teneo, the Work From Anywhere IT services company, will be showing how SD-WAN (software-defined wide area networks) technologies used in security strategies help global enterprises reduce threats and become more responsive to their customers, at Infosec 2019, at Olympia from June 4-6.

 Teneo says that branch office autonomy, mobile working and end users flipping between multiple devices all introduce new security risk factors, but new SD-WAN offerings can help manage, gain visibility of, and secure these autonomous enterprises and complex infrastructures.

 Marc Sollars, Teneo CTO, explains: “SD-WAN providers have set up successful alliances with security vendors and endpoint device suppliers, so SD-WAN and security technologies can now be used in tandem to lock-down remote applications and network access points for autonomous enterprises and local branches, boosting security and enhancing staff productivity.”

 He says that growing interest in SD-WAN’s security capabilities is changing buyers’ perceptions: “Vendors originally focused on SD-WAN’s centralized control of networks and components, path selection for application traffic, and cost savings over earlier networking solutions, but now its value in enterprise security is increasingly being understood.”

 Marc Sollars believes that using SD-WAN within security deployments can pay dividends: “We have seen security-focused companies planning next-stage traffic routing, knowing it will be a very complex task.
 But once their key stakeholders have assessed SD-WAN’s capabilities within a security strategy, they realize that a simpler approach can be to run traffic over networks using SD-WAN with a web-based user interface while encrypting network end points.”